강의

 When do UI designers feel like they've hit a major wall?
 Many people say it's the moment they first encounter Unreal UMG.
 Unlike Unity, Unreal is a very flexible and stable engine once you get used to it, but that initial hurdle of "getting used to it" is incredibly high.

-This course is for those of you who are new to UMG (GUI tool in Unreal Engine), which is unreal-umg).
+This course is for those of you who are new to UMG (GUI tool of Unreal Engine, UMG (unreal-umg), which is a GUI tool of Unreal Engine.
 Together with instructor Lucy, who has been doing UI/UX design in the gaming industry for 11 years, and with various cute illustrations (!!), you can easily and enjoyably get started with UMG.
 So... it's like learning to cook!

-In many ways, this course is optimized for UI designers, but it will also serve as an excellent guide for programmers who are working with UI widgets in Unreal for the first time.
+In many ways, this course is optimized for UI designers, but it will also serve as a great guide for programmers who are working with UI widgets in Unreal for the first time.

-Once you complete this entire course, you will be able to place all types of UI in BP with simple animations, and create basic materials and style events.
+After completing this entire course, you will now be able to place all types of UI in BP with simple animations, and create basic materials and style events.

 I wish all of you taking this course development and success!